Jan 23, 2023

 We all know exercise is good for us—but this author has a lifetime of learning how exercise helps him with emotional coping, focus, and happiness.

-Being different can take a toll.
-This author has learned to recognize that particular cost of his gifts, and offers ways of coping: "It helps to remind ourselves of these things from time to time, particularly when we’re cursing our DNA for wiring us differently.
+"It helps to remind ourselves of these things from time to time, particularly when we’re cursing our DNA for wiring us differently.
 Yes, it’s hard to focus on boring tasks sometimes.
 Yes, we can be bad at managing money.
 Yes, it sucks to lose your keys fifteen times a day.
-But we’re also creative and humorous, and energetic.
-We can make the lives of people around us better because of these things.
-We’re great to have in a room when people brainstorm, which makes us valuable employees."

 This massive guide offers a wealth of specific techniques and habits that can be useful if you struggle with directing your attention.
 You don't have to try everything here all at once!